40Cakes/pokebot-gen3/wiki/pages/Mode - Puzzle Solver.md

 ## Seafloor Cavern

-In Emerald and Sapphire, this mode should navigate through Seafloor Cavern until it reaches Kyogre.
+This mode should navigate through Seafloor Cavern until it reaches the end.

 ### Requirements